-Consists of the Installation Facility and the Fleet Services Garage, which support and equip all VSP fleet vehicles as well as various vehicles for the STARS supported state agencies.

-- INSTALLATION FACILITY Responsible for taking a "barebones" vehicle from the manufacturer and building an operational public safety vehicle.
-This includes installing emergency radios, lighting and various communications equipment for VSP and 21 agencies supported on STARS.
-The Installation Facility Staff researches the latest associated vehicle accessories, such as gunlocks, push bumpers, equipment vaults, and emergency lighting.
-When needed, the Installation Facility Staff is able to fabricate mountings to provide uniquely installed equipment in specialty vehicles such as motorcycles, command post, undercover vehicles and boats. - Fleet Services Garage Maintains the quality control and routine maintenance of each vehicle that enters the facility.
-Receives turned-in VSP vehicles but also a wide range of car dealerships and the 21 agencies supported on STARS.
-The Fleet Services Garage ensures each new vehicle received is properly equipped, washed and detailed and fully functioning before issuing to the end users.
-The Fleet Services Garage conducts speedometer calibrations, provides towing and transport services, decommissions surplus vehicles and prepares them for auction, completes preventive maintenance for executive staff vehicles, handles Department vehicle warranties, titling and recalls.
+Consists of the Installation Facility and the Fleet Services Garage, which support and equip all VSP fleet vehicles and various vehicles for the STARS-supported state agencies.
+This includes the Installation Facility, which is responsible for taking a "barebones" vehicle from the manufacturer and building an operational public safety vehicle.
+The Fleet Services Garage maintains the quality control and routine maintenance of each vehicle that enters the facility.
+The garage also conducts speedometer calibrations, provides towing and transport services, decommissions surplus vehicles and prepares them for auction, completes preventive maintenance for executive staff vehicles, and handles Department vehicle warranties, titling, and recalls.
+Fleet Services built 512 vehicles, 342 of which were for VSP, and processed 723 vehicles in 2021.

-COMMUNICATIONS DIVISION continued